Thursday, June 7, 2012

 National will continue to work tirelessly to deliver our plan to build a brighter future for Cantabrians and New Zealanders."

-As there was little rebuild going on in Christchurch CBD, where was all the money going?
+As there was little rebuild going on in Christchurch-CBD, where was all the money going?
 Why were things taking so long?
-Brownlee's & Key's future for green zone Ilam was bright, but it was opaque for residential red zones elsewhere.
-What was Key's & Brownlee's bright future for Avonside, residential red zone & other residential red zones scattered around Christchurch & beyond, like Port Hills suburbs, Lyttelton, Kaiapoi, Spencerville, Brooklands, Pines Beach, Kairaki Beach?
+Brownlee's & Key's future for green-zone Ilam was bright, but it was opaque for residential red-zones elsewhere.
+What was Key's & Brownlee's bright future for Avonside's residential red-zone & other residential red-zones scattered around Christchurch & beyond, like Port Hills suburbs, Lyttelton, Kaiapoi, Spencerville, Brooklands, Pines Beach, Kairaki Beach?

-So far, there were few residential sections available in Christchurch's housing market, due to Council restricted supply & land sections would be too expensive, if NZ housing bubble continued: "Today housing is rated 'severely unaffordable' at 6.3 times household earnings."
+So far, there were few residential sections available in Christchurch's housing market due to Council restricted supply & land sections would be too expensive, if NZ housing bubble continued: "Today housing is rated 'severely unaffordable' at 6.3 times household earnings."
 (Cantabrians Unite website).
-Thus buying a new, overpriced section, at current market price & rebuilding (even with slow red zone, Rateable Value pay out) was too expensive for most hard working Cantabrians, like my adult sons.
-NZ was becoming a land of 2 classes: 1.
-Landed Class, like rich farmers hogging the best rural land, govt assisted by Land Tenure Revue.
+Thus buying a new overpriced section at current market price & rebuilding (even with slow red-zone Rateable Value pay-out) was too expensive for most hard working Cantabrians like my adult sons.
+NZ was becoming a land of two classes: 1.
+Landed Class, like rich farmers hogging the best rural land, government assisted by Land Tenure Revue.
 (Another story).
 2. Landless Class, like myself, never able to buy land or a house in NZ due to low wages.

 Coda:

-Wed 07.01.14.
-When I drove around Avonside red zone, many of the ghost houses had been demolished by CERA, leaving weedy demolition sites, bordered by ramshackle fencing or overgrown hedges.
-Most of the ghost houses still standing were boarded state houses, all of which were more dilapidated since I'd last trekked by.
+Wednesday 07.01.14.
+When I drove around Avonside red-zone, many ruined-houses had been demolished by CERA, leaving weedy demolition-sites, bordered by ramshackle fencing or overgrown hedges.
+Most ruined-houses still standing were boarded state-houses, all of which were more dilapidated since I'd last passed.

-Aug 2018.
-CERA's residential, red zones were fenced off & grassy with trees & shrubs remaining, giving a park-like effect, after house demolitions.
-Parts of the red zone near rivers had reverted to swampland with luxuriant reed growth, like Porritt Park.
-A few houses remained where residents had refused to accept NZ National govt's / CERA's offers.
-Red zone roads were still buckled, potholed, in poor repair.
-Permanent road barriers blocked vehicle traffic on many red zone roads.
-Only walkers allowed.
-All road bridges were repaired. e.g. Gayhurst Rd Bridge was rebuilt with swanky, new, steel balustrades.
+August 2018.
+CERA's residential red-zones were fenced off & grassy, trees & shrubs remaining giving a park-like effect after house- demolitions.
+Parts of the red-zone near rivers had reverted to swampland with luxuriant reed growth, like Porritt Park.
+Some houses remained where residents refused to accept NZ National government's / CERA's offers.
+Red-zone roads were still buckled, potholed, dis-repaired.
+Permanent road-barriers blocked vehicle traffic on many red-zone roads.
+Only walkers were allowed.
+All road-bridges were repaired. e.g. Gayhurst Rd Bridge was rebuilt with swanky, steel-balustrades.

 Content & pics copyright Mark JS Esslemont.